 RESEARCH AND APPLY FOR SCHOLARSHIPS.
 Scholarships can help bridge the gap between school costs and financial aid and reduce borrowing.

-CREATE A FEDERAL STUDENT AID ACCOUNT (FSA ID) at StudentAid.gov.
+CREATE A FEDERAL STUDENT AID ACCOUNT (sometimes referred to as an FSA ID) at StudentAid.gov.

 CREATING A FEDERAL STUDENT AID ACCOUNT